Alex1304/jdash/README.md

 # Contribute

-Pull requests are more than welcome !
+Issues and Pull requests are more than welcome !
 There is no guide that tells how to structure them, but if you explain clearly what you did in your pull request, we will be able to dicuss about it and getting it eventually merged.
 This is the same for issues, feel free to submit them as long as they are clear.

 # Contact